duncanbradley/thesis/conclusion.md

 # Discussion

-# Briefly recap research questions and objectives - TODAY
+# Briefly recap research questions and objectives

-Data visualisations exploit humans’ perceptual and cognitive capabilities to facilitate comprehension of data.

-Data visualisations allow viewers to efficiently appraise many facets of a dataset.
-Systematically manipulating data visualisation designs helps us understand the processes involved in interpreting presented information.

-Understanding magnitude in data could be important in many domains, where it is important not just to know variablity but also magnitude.
-In such cases, designers may wish to design to convey magnitude.
-To understand the consequences of design, research is necessary.
+**Data visualisations facilitate comprehension of data by exploiting humans’ perceptual and cognitive capabilities.
+Systematically manipulating data visualisation designs can help reveal cognitive mechanisms involved in interpretation.
+This, in turn, can inform recommendations for effective design.**

+**Data visualisations can illuminate many aspects of a dataset, from correlations to distributions.
+Viewers may also form impressions of values’ absolute magnitudes: how large or small values are.
+To understand this process, it is necessary to examine how visual cues contribute to one’s mental representation.**
-The aim of this project was to investigate how axis limits inform judgements of magnitude in data visualisations.

-I contribute a series of experiments revealing how axis limits inform judgements of how large or small plotted values are.
+**The aim of this thesis was to investigate how data visualisation designs influence interpretations of values’ absolute magnitudes.
+I contribute a series of experiments demonstrating that judgements about magnitude are informed by values’ relative positions within axis limits.
+This reveals that visual cues to numerical context play a role in processing of how large or small data points are.**

-These findings contribute to our understanding of the cognitive processing of magnitude in data visualisations.
+gist/message level

+**Although the three sets of experiments consider the same overarching question, each provides a unique contribution.**

 # Briefly recount the answers to those questions

 Overall, this work provides robust evidence for the effects of… There was consistent evidence of…

-Although the three sets of experiments investigate the same overarching question, each provides unique contributions.

 The studies in Chapter 1 manipulate the orientation of an axes, in addition to the range of values.
 They demonstrate that values’ relative positions inform interpretations of magnitude.
 This illustrates the greater importance of the axes in informing judgements, rather than conventions around magnitude.
 Viewers do indeed take into account the relative numerical position when assessing magnitude.